vectra-ai-research/derf/docs/attack-techniques/gcp/bq-data-exfiltration-via-job.md

 ## Execution Instructions

-- See User Guide for Execution Instructions via the Google Cloud Console
+- See the [User Guide](https://thederf.cloud/user-guide/getting-started/) for Execution Instructions via the Google Cloud Console
 - Programmatically execute this workflow with the following cli command:

 ```